bugsnag/bugsnag-unity/CONTRIBUTING.md

     ```

 - Update the CHANGELOG
-- Update the version number in `src/BugsnagUnity.mm` and
+- Update the version number by running make VERSION=[number] bump
-  `android/src/main/java/com/bugsnag/android/unity/UnityCallback.java`
 - Commit the changelog and version updates:

     ```